HackerSmacker/NJE-II/README.md

 Troubleshooting:
 If you are getting a permission died error using tell or sendfile, make sure that all files in the /usr/local/nje directory are at least mode 775.
 Some systems (eg OS X) require you to manually chown the files -- use this with care.
 If you cannot get ucp to work, try using a FIFO file.
 Use mkfifo to create it and update your nje.cf file.
+If you cannot qrdr, make the spool directories.